JungleComputing/saga-implementation/doc/adaptors/Gridsam/README.txt

   you get some warning about this.
 However, this does not seem to harm the functionality of the Gridsam adaptor for SAGA.
-  Also, you need to be aware that the clock of the system on which your application runs does not run more than 5 minutes behind the clock on the server on which the Gridsam service runs, otherwise certificate validation will fail.
+  Also, you need to be aware that the clock of the system on which your application runs does not run more than 5 minutes behind or ahead of the clock on the server on which the Gridsam service runs, otherwise certificate validation will fail.
   If you don't use the run-saga-app script, you need to be aware that the Gridsam adaptor depends on some endorsed libraries, which live in
   $JAVA_SAGA_LOCATION/lib/adaptors/GridsamAdaptor/endorsed.
 You need to set